top of page

 Facet Joints in Motion

-We will discuss the anatomical reason why this occurs in each relevant area of the spine later on.
+We will discuss the anatomical reason why hinging occurs in each relevant area of the spine throughout the series.
 But what’s important to understand right now for back bending is that adequate intervertebral joint movement needs to occur of every joint.

 In layman’s terms, intervertebral movement refers to the amount of accessory motion (involuntary) that occurs between every joint of the spine.
 When our spine moves correctly our joints will slide and glide on top of each other to extend.
 And what’s really interesting to note is the amount of movement that occurs at each level of the spine is different!